 Did you know that there are more than 600 castles in Wales?
-That fun fact makes Wales the country with more castles per square mile than any other country.
+This makes Wales a country with more castles per square mile than anywhere else.
 We bloody love a castle here.

 There is a large range of majestic and ruined castles in Wales that cover a large, historical timeline.